Nidrax/BetterRemove/README.md

 I also seemed it as an opportunity to pick up on Rust, so here it is: an app that probably nobody asked for nor needed besides me.

+## Installation
+Download the latest release from the [releases page](https://github.com/Nidrax/BetterRemove/releases) or build it yourself by downloading the source code and running `cargo install --path .` in the project's root.

 ## How to use it
 It's pretty simple and analogous to the `rm` command.
 Just type `br [OPTION]...
 [FILE or DIRECTORY]...`.